Even though we live in the #MeToo and Time's Up age, when employers, businesses, and people around the world are starting to take sexual harassment

 Creating an equal opportunity policy helps ensure that women and men have access to the same positions, opportunities for advancement, and other job perks.
 In addition to having this policy, make sure your employees actually follow it by sending out reminders (not just when incidents occur) and posting your policy in several visible locations.

 2. Educate employees about gender discrimination in the workplace.

-Along with teaching employees about what constitutes gender inequality and sex discrimination at work, make sure employees understand what is not discrimination—such as asking a colleague to lunch or congratulating her on a promotion.
+Along with teaching employees about what constitutes gender inequality and sex discrimination at work, make sure employees understand what is not discrimination

 3. Take immediate action to address complaints.